 The municipalities in the study area and the public have indicated that access to the Morris & Essex Line is restricted due to limited parking and congested roads.
 The NJ 124 Transit Study stakeholders have individually conducted planning studies to assess transportation conditions in the study corridor.
 However, a new comprehensive analysis and more recent data are required to identify current and future needs, and to produce a solid, supported, and implementable plan on how to meet those needs.

-This study is funded through the North Jersey Transportation Planning Authority’s Subregional Studies Program and managed by the Morris County Division of Transportation.
-The project began in January 2012 and is anticipated to be completed in May 2013.
+This study was funded through the North Jersey Transportation Planning Authority’s Subregional Studies Program and managed by the Morris County Division of Transportation.
+The project began in January 2012 and was completed in June 2013.

 Determine the most effective and acceptable course of action to improve access to the train stations in southeast Morris County for all users of all ages and abilities, including transit dependent populations.

 - Assessment of existing conditions including current land uses, transportation infrastructure inventory, and current modes of access at Chatham, Madison, and Convent Stations:

 - Current bus/shuttle routes and demand